tunjan/tunjan.github.io/src/reading.md

 3. Is the book true, in whole or part?
 4. What of it?

-Reading any book beyond the elementary level requires the reader to ask questions and answer them to the best of his ability.:w
+Reading any book beyond the elementary level requires the reader to ask questions and answer them to the best of his ability.

 ## Recommendations